-To begin to erase the writings on your walls, first identify (put into thought or words), what you know or think you can't do.
-And, if you can recall or imagine the emotional response, that is how you felt about at the time, so much the better.
-Just to prevent a flood of emails, or other forms of communication querying this point, please understand we are all bound by the constraints of reality and common sense.
-For example, if you are sixty years old, please don't ask if the use of EFT will allow you to become an astronaut!
+To begin to erase the writings on your walls, first identify (put into thought or words) what you know or think you can't do.
+And if you can recall or imagine your emotional response (how you felt about it at the time), so much the better.
+Please understand that we are all bound by the constraints of reality and common sense.
+For example, if you are 60 years old, please don't ask if the use of EFT will allow you to become an astronaut!

-If you can, think back to the "teachings," the input you had regarding the subject, and as you begin to remember, begin a session of EFT by tapping the PR (Karate Chop) point.
+If you can, think back to the "teachings," the input you had regarding the subject, and as you begin to remember, begin a session of EFT by tapping the Psychological Reversal (PR) point (side of the hand).
 Continuing to tap the PR point, state the limitation prefaced by:

-"Even though I can't...
-'X' (name the limitation), I deeply and completely accept myself."
+"Even though I can't ____ (name the limitation), I deeply and completely accept myself."